everstake/vscode-plugin-substrate/README.md

 ## Plugin dependencies

-Next plugins will be automatically installed with this plugin:
+Next plugins will be automatically installed with this plugin (if not installed):

 * [Rust language support](https://github.com/rust-lang/rls-vscode)